exonum/exonum-doc/src/architecture/services.md

 All these service handlers may modify the blockchain state.

-Depending on the runtime implementation, a service may also receive a notification after each block is been committed.
+Depending on the runtime implementation, a service may also receive a notification after each block has been committed.

 ### Read Requests